opengeospatial/ets-wfs11/src/ats-wfs11-basic-cc/DescribeFeatureType/GET/BasicDescribeFeatureType-GET-tc4.md

 # BasicDescribeFeatureType-GET-tc4

-**Purpose**:  <ctl:assertion>The MIME returned for a DescribeFeatureType request where no specific output format is requested is "text/xml; subtype=gml/3.1.1".
+**Purpose**:  The MIME returned for a DescribeFeatureType request where no specific output format is requested is "text/xml; subtype=gml/3.1.1".

 **Test method**